guybedford/es-module-shims/README.md

 #### Error hook

-You can provide a function to handle errors during the module loading process by providing a `onerror` option:
+You can provide a function to handle errors during the module loading process by providing an `onerror` option:

 ```js
 <script>